developer-program/engineering-track/docs/software-designs/design-principles.md

 }
 ```

-### DIP
+Now `topUpFuel` rightly belongs as a method of `FuelTank`. `FuelTank` owns the `fuelLevel` property.
+The best thing is, if we decide to have the `Bicycle` class, it will not need to have the `topUpFuel` method.

+### Dependency Inversion Principle (DIP)

 _Any higher-level modules should not depend on lower-level modules, and both should depend on abstract modules._

 _Abstraction of modules should not depend on its implementation or details, but the implementation should depend on abstraction._

-When using Mongoose, We import a Model.
+When using Mongoose, we import a Model.
 This model implements an abstraction.
-All model will contain similar generic features such as `findOneAndUpdate`.
+All models will contain similar generic methods such as `findOneAndUpdate`.
+Knowing that the object is a Model, the router handler can safely call `findOneAndUpdate`.

 The router handler does not depend on the Schema.
-If the Schema change in the way that it doesn't break the functionality of the route handler, the handler will not need modification.
+If the Schema of the Model changes, the handler will not need modification, as it deals with the Model abstraction, not the details of the Schema.

 ```javascript
 const articleSchema = new mongoose.Schema(